mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

  The following is an observation of crime trends across New South Wales, Victoria and Australia-wide.
 I previously worked as a research officer and found it fascinating to see crime trends over periods of time.
 This report is also in response to growing fears about 'rising crime' in Australia.

  ## NSW Crime Trends
  NSW is the biggest state in Australia by population as of 2024.
 Due to this crime tends to recieve major media coverage.
 I did not observe crime trends by Local Government Areas (LGA).
 But looked more wholistically.
 This is due to the fact that regional NSW has a significant portion of crime due to lower socioeconomic outcomes.
+Data was sourced from Bureau of Crime Statistics and Research (BOCSAR)

 ### Violent Crime
 #### Code